blacs30/tt-rss-docker/docs/reverse-proxy.md

 Note the missing leading slash in the rule pattern.
 Rewrite rules in `.htaccess` files are relative to the directory where they reside, thus in this case `/`.

-Rsync this file into the data volume along `config.php` and `feed-icons`.

-Now everything should work as expected.
+Copy `config.php` and `.htaccess` into the root of the data volume of the app container and restart the container.
+Now you should be able to use tt-rss.